reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 }
 ```

-Next, we refactor our `AppProperties` to include our nested object `ReportProperties`:
+Next, we refactor our `AppProperties` to include our nested object `ReportProperties` instead of the single properties:

 ```java
 @Validated